markvincentrazon687-ops/PrimeX-/README.md

-# PrimeX-
-Website Repository Description  “A modern and responsive website created with Claude AI, designed to deliver a clean user experience, fast performance, and mobile-friendly design.
-Built for creativity, branding, and online presence.”
-Short Version  “Responsive website created using Claude AI.”
-Professional Version  ”
+“This project is a fully responsive website developed with the help of Claude AI.
+It features a modern UI design, mobile optimization, and clean structure suitable for personal brands, businesses, or content creators.